arunkumaruniqpro/c8000v_LISP_L2_Extension/docs/source/index.rst

 7. Open your faviroute and type the IP address show on the above screen to access the Admin GUI.

+   * username: admin
+   * password: eve

 .. image:: eve-ng-admin-gui.png
   :width: 600
   :alt: Alternative text

+8. On the EVE-NG, Admin Dashboard look for LISP.unl and click on open lab.

 6. The configuration file for vEDGE01 and vEDGE02 are as below